swiftlang/swift-evolution/proposals/NNNN-retroactive-protocol-refinement.md

 3) While the above takes place, a registry of extended conformances is kept in the compiler.
 This is used to emit the ad-hoc witness tables used by extended conformances in a manner that is compatible across modules.

 In terms of what is surfaced to the language, extending conformances of a protocol is fully functional including across modules.
-A limitation of the current implementation however is that you cannot extend a protocol that a nominal already conforms to in another module though it might be possible remove this limitation at a later date.

 ## Source compatibility

-This is an additive feature that has a syntax which while it follows of the norms of extensions in the Swift language is currently not permitted.
+This is an additive feature that has a syntax which while it follows of the norms of extensions in the Swift language it is currently not permitted.
 Therefore, there is no effect on source compatibility.

 ## Effect on ABI stability